 Take some quiet time for writing during the session and then share —you will create a social learning experience by doing this together.

 5. Have someone play an instrument/sing/perform

 What could give that tedious video conference a real energy boost?
-Someone playing a tune on a ukulele or a custom written poem about your company, for sure!
-Music, art, and culture is not to be forgotten when we’re working together online.—in fact, it’s all the more important now.
+Someone playing a tune on a ukulele or a custom-written poem about your company, for sure!
+Music, art, and culture are not to be forgotten when we’re working together online.—in fact, it’s all the more important now.
 Having someone perform will direct everyone’s attention in a different direction for a while so you can continue working energized and with a fresh mind.

-Icebreaker games: 4 suitable games for virtual meetings
+Icebreakers and energizer games: 4 suitable activities for virtual meetings

 1. Music quiz

 A music quiz works best when there is a theme to follow.
 It could be movie soundtracks, 90’s hip hop, or space-related tunes.
 All you need is an account on your favorite music streaming service, a chat function, and someone to prepare and host the quiz.
 The host plays 30 seconds of the song and asks a related question, everyone types their answers to the chat.
 Music truly does bring people together – and so does a bit of healthy competition!